Planning a wind farm in Norway? Connecting to grid from 2019 may cost you

-OSLO (Reuters) - A Norwegian plan to force big power consumers and producers to pay for grid upgrades and extensions could disrupt new projects from wind farms and data centers to ventures in the oil industry, companies told Reuters.
+OSLO, June 29 (Reuters) - A Norwegian plan to force big power consumers and producers to pay for grid upgrades and extensions could disrupt new projects from wind farms and data centres to ventures in the oil industry, companies told Reuters.

 Beginning in 2019, Norway’s water resources and energy directorate (NVE) wants firms benefiting from grid additions to pay up to half the investment cost, often a major sum in remote regions seeking to attract industry and jobs.